CivicTechWR/WRvotes/docs/issues/housing.md

 ### What do area municipalities do on housing?

-The cities (Cambridge, Kitchener, Waterloo) and townships handle **zoning by-laws** — the rules about what can be built where in their communities.
-When a developer wants to build a new apartment building or a homeowner wants to add a secondary suite, they are usually dealing with area municipality approvals.
+The cities (Cambridge, Kitchener, Waterloo) and townships handle their own **zoning by-laws**.
+These are the rules about what can be built where in their cities.
+When a developer wants to build a new apartment building or a homeowner wants to add a secondary suite, they are usually dealing with city approvals.

-Area councils also set policies on things like:
+City councils also set policies on things like:

 - **Inclusionary zoning**: requiring that new developments include some affordable units
-- **Secondary suites and garden suites**: allowing more housing types in residential neighbourhoods
+- **Accessory dwelling units and secondary suites**: allowing more housing types in residential neighbourhoods
 - **Community improvement plans**: targeting investment and incentives in specific areas

 ### What can I ask candidates about housing?

-Some questions worth putting to candidates:

 - Do you support increasing the supply of social housing, and how would you fund it?
 - How should the Region balance housing growth with protecting farmland and green space?
-- What is your view on allowing more housing types (duplexes, triplexes, garden suites) in residential neighbourhoods?
+- What is your view on allowing more housing types (duplexes, triplexes, accessory dwelling units) in residential neighbourhoods?
-- How should the municipality respond to the increasing cost of rental housing?
+- How can the municipality respond to the increasing cost of housing?

 </div>